-Displays the estimated approximate distance that can be driven with the quantity of fuel remaining
+Displays the estimated maximum distance that can be driven with the quantity of fuel remaining, the distance driven after the engine was started or the distance since the function was reset, respectively.

 - This distance is computed based on your average fuel consumption.
 As a result, the actual distance that can be driven may differ from that displayed. - When only a small amount of fuel is added to the tank, the display may not be updated.